How to Prepare Students

 Instructional technologies have become an almost invasive part of our higher-education existence; as faculty we might struggle to decide what to use, what to ignore, and what to begin investigating for future application.
 We often assume that students know technology better than we do and tend to gloss over how we introduce our students to the academic use of technology.
 While they may be very familiar with the actual technology, they may not be versed in appropriate use of that technology in an academic setting.

 If we use technology well, our students will be encouraged to continue using it for their studies.
-Blackboard is a perfect example: a well-structured course in Sakai can provide students with just-in-time information about the course, assignments and expectations; a poorly conceived course causes confusion and resentment—students tend to blame the technology (“I hate Sakai!
+Sakai is a perfect example: a well-structured course in Sakai can provide students with just-in-time information about the course, assignments and expectations; a poorly conceived course causes confusion and resentment—students tend to blame the technology (“I hate Sakai!
 Online discussion is so boring and I can never find anything in our course”).

 Key to the successful use of technology, whether for a face-to-face course, blended or fully online course, is making expectations clear.
 Students need to understand why various technologies have been included and how students are expected to use those technologies.
 Additionally, it is crucial to introduce the required technologies in a low-stakes assignment or task that allows the student to become comfortable with the tool without jeopardizing his or her grade.